Housing and schooling

 Rental properties and costs vary widely across Victoria's towns and suburbs.
 How much you can afford will be a key factor in choosing where you live and what style of home you live in.

-When you first arrive, you should compare rent prices in different areas.
+Prior to your arrival, you should compare rent prices in different areas.
 Nearby suburbs can vary in price enormously, as can different properties in one suburb.
 As of March 2017, median rental prices in metropolitan Melbourne is $430 and regional Geelong is $380 per week.

 Some useful sites to research areas and costs are Realestate.com and Domain.

 Buying a property

 Property prices in Victoria vary widely from region to region.
 The following is a guide to the varied prices based on metropolitan Melbourne to regional Geelong.

 As of March 2017, median property prices for houses in metropolitan Melbourne were $826,000, while in regional Geelong it was $640,000.